 What is the pricing for Kubernetes Container Monitoring?

-Kubernetes monitoring capability is available as an add-on across all licenses (Starter, Pro, Enterprise, SP Pro, SP Enterprise).
+Kubernetes monitoring capability is available as an add-on across all licenses (Starter, Enterprise, SP Enterprise).
 The add-on feature is called ‘LM Container’.
-Users are charged per Kubernetes pods only.
+Users are charged per Kubernetes Pod only.
 This makes it easier for you to count fewer resource types and calculate the number of licenses required to monitor your Kubernetes clusters.
 LogicMonitor can monitor a variety of Kubernetes objects.
 For more information on a comprehensive list, see Supported Resources.